Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 21 Januari 2025 06.21.50 UTC
+- WIB: Selasa, 21 Januari 2025 08.48.00 UTC
-- WITA: Selasa, 21 Januari 2025 07.21.50 UTC
+- WITA: Selasa, 21 Januari 2025 09.48.00 UTC
-- WIT: Selasa, 21 Januari 2025 08.21.50 UTC
+- WIT: Selasa, 21 Januari 2025 10.48.00 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

 Kategori: friendship